Jesse-21/universe/README.md

 When opening a Pull Request and you are not already a core contributor to [@bebverse](https://github.com/bebverse), be sure to explain your pull request in greater detail so there's less churn when reviewing and we can get your changes landed ASAP, thank you!

-## Setting up the bebverse/universe repo
+## Developing in the bebverse/universe repo

 Welcome to the setup guide for Universe!
 To start, you'll need [node.js](https://github.com/nvm-sh/nvm), [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable), and [mongodb](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) configured locally.